princeps091-binf/markdown_notes/Inter_faculty_meeting.md

 ### Relation to constituants

 - Regarding the relation towards constituant, it became clear that there is a need for an effective interface relfecting the diversity of PhDs and postdocs.
-This my be achieved through a variety of events and channels, but with varying levels of success or applicability depending on the faculty.
+This may be achieved through a variety of events and channels, but with varying levels of success or applicability depending on the faculty.
     - "local" organisations (Dept., PhD forums, etc)
         - Events
             - events + yearly meetings